July 4, 2023

 Why is vertical farming critical for a more sustainable future?

 Compared to smart greenhouses our Growth Towers use around 73% less water per kg of lettuce.
 IGS’ fully automated water and nutrient dosing system is integrated, meaning that the only water leaving the facility is in the crops themselves.
+We also use a Cloud-based Growth Tower Management System (GTMS), allowing growers to control all of this remotely and minimise labour requirements.

 Vertical farms can also produce crops year-round, regardless of external weather conditions.
 This can help to reduce the carbon footprint associated with importing food from other regions, helping to improve food security.